 The Fast Track to Innovation (FTI) is part of the European Innovation Council pilot (EIC pilot).
 This was launched on 27th October 2017 as part of the Horizon 2020 Work programme 2018-2020, when the SME Instrument, Fast Track to Innovation (FTI), Future and Emerging Technologies (FET) Open and Horizon Prizes, were brought under the EIC pilot umbrella, to provide a 'one stop shop' for funding of innovators/innovations in the EU.

 The Fast Track to Innovation (FTI) provides funding for bottom-up proposals for close-to-market innovation activities in any area of technology or application.
 This thematic openness – combined with the possibility for all kinds of innovation actors to work together and deliver innovation onto the market and/or into society – is set to nurture trans-disciplinary and cross-sectoral cooperation.

-The aim is to:
+The FTI's aim is to:

-The FTI Pilot is implemented as a call for proposals running in 2015 and 2016 on a total budget of €200 million (€100 million per year); its budget is derived from the Horizon 2020 priority “Societal Challenges” and the specific objective “Leadership in Enabling and Industrial Technologies (LEITs)”.
-The call was permanently open until its final cut-off date (25 October 2016), meaning that until then proposals could be submitted at any time.
-Proposals were evaluated and ranked and funding decisions taken after three cut-off dates each year.
+The EIC FTI is implemented as a call for proposals running in 2018-2020 on a total budget of €300 million (€100 million per year); its budget is derived from the Horizon 2020 priority “Societal Challenges” and the specific objective “Leadership in Enabling and Industrial Technologies (LEITs)”.
+The call opens on 7 November 2017 and will be continuously open until 27 October 2020.
+Proposals are evaluated and ranked and funding decisions taken after three cut-off dates each year.

-The FTI pilot is implemented by the Executive Agency for Small and Medium-sized Enterprises, which on its website features a specific page on this initiative.
+The FTI is implemented by the Executive Agency for Small and Medium-sized Enterprises, which on its website features a specific page on this initiative.